Manfred Seel: Murders

-Modus operandi

 The police saw Seel as a misogynist or a misanthrope.
 On the hard drives of several PCs in his basement, investigators found five terabytes of violent pornography, in both photo and video format.
 According to criminal psychologist Lydia Benecke, Seel saw his victims as objects for the satisfaction of his sadistic fantasies and low self-esteem.
 The humiliation, dehumanization and control over the victims, along with a greatly diminished sense of empathy, probably played a major role in the murders.
 The "trophy hunting" and the storage of body parts may have served another desire as well.

 According to the criminal psychologist Helmut Kury, Seel felt "lust for violence and aggression" and most likely lacked "emotional vibration ability".
 He assumes that the "social aide" of his personality and the construction of a bourgeois facade served to conceal his perverse inclinations.
 The offender was capable of acting intelligently.
-He had not acted spontaneously and in the affect, but his deeds (selection of the victims and the course of action) were planned.
+He had not acted spontaneously and in the effect, but his deeds (selection of the victims and the course of action) were planned.
 The cause of his sadistic tendencies could have been early childhood developments.
 Seel's killing instinct, according to the investigators, probably expired between 1971 and 1991, as he had been in a psychologically stable phase due to changing circumstances such as marriage and family formation.

 Victims

 The police assume that between 1971 and 2004, Seel murdered at least five women.
 He mostly targeted drug-addicted sex workers from the street, who are classified as a high-risk group because they can be easily addressed and their disappearance is usually not noticed immediately.
-The murders show large behavioral matches, including a recognizable "signature" of the perpetrator.
+The murders show large behavioural matches, including a recognizable "signature" of the perpetrator.
 The commonality of the ritualistic murder series was that all victims were killed by strangulation.
 In addition, the victims' breasts and pubic areas were defaced, and all body parts or organs were removed.
 Seel is associated with the unsolved murders of the following women: